Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Spring Boot 4 · Kotlin Four-Layer Design

 • Don’t return Domain Models directly; convert them to response-specific DTOs

-• Use Streams for repetitive logic while preserving readability
+• Use scope functions (map, let, run) for concise repetitive logic

 • Accept Command objects as parameters, not Request DTOs